shaisachs/origin-of-sadness/invention-of-sadness.md

 Sophie licked at a bit of blueberry on her thumb.
 "How to climb a tree!
 Stephie had forgotten how to climb a tree.
 When she got back home she found that she could sing her song perfectly well, but she didn't know what to do while singing it."

 What, thought Henry, could posess a seven year old girl to come up with such a sad story?
 He found that he could not quite meet her eyes, so he looked down at the linoleum floor instead, the checkerboard black-and-white pattern fading from years of stains and scuff marks.
-A single crushed blueberry hung on to the toe of Sophie's right shoe, the lights in the heel blinking onto the tile.
+A single crushed blueberry hung on to the toe of Sophie's right shoe, amidst a dusting of white specs of flour.
+The lights in the heel didn't blink.

 "Well - couldn't Stephie just return to the sorceress?
 To ask her how to climb a tree?"

 "She tried that, of course.
-But she could not find the way any more.
-She would walk in to the forest and just wind up walking in circles.
+But she couldn't find the way any more.
+She would go in to the forest, certain she knew the way, and just wind up walking in circles.
 One time she thought maybe she had found the right path - but there was no trace of the sorceress's house, when she got to the clearing.
 She never found it again, and she never climbed another tree."

 ***

 The years Sylvie had spent in night school were difficult enough, with Sylvie often too tired to take care of Sophie in the mornings, or returning too late for bedtime.
 But it was Sylvie's decision to quit her job and to try to produce her own films that finally caused Henry to snap.

 What, he asked her, would they do without her salary?
-He did not make nearly enough by himself to support the three of them - and it would be many years before she would be earning any kind of money, let alone the generous one she had been earning in the publishing industry.
+He did not make nearly enough by himself to support the three of them - and it would be many years before she would be earning any kind of money, let alone enough to replace the generous salary she had been earning as a marketing executive.

 It was not a gentle argument, or a short one.
 For years they bickered over finances, doing their best to hide the bitter fights from Sophie, and often failing.
 Sylvie made one film, and then another and another - and lost money on each one.
 The surprise success of her fifth film, an off-key animated film about a family of woodpeckers, helped save their marriage.

-These days Sylvie had her pick of big-budget films, and it was a rare dinner that was not interrupted by an urgent call from some studio president or another.
-Sylvie had begun bringing Sophie with her on days when school was out, giving her free roam on movie sets and even monogramming a short director's chair for her daughter.
-Sophie loved these days.
-At dinner she chattered endlessly about the actors, and the cameras, and all the funny costumes.
+Those days were long gone.
+Now, Sylvie had her pick of big-budget films, and it was a rare dinner at home that was not interrupted by an urgent call from some studio president or another.
+Sylvie had begun bringing Sophie with her to the studio on days when school was out, giving her free roam on movie sets and even monogramming a short director's chair for her daughter.
+Sophie loved these days: she would return home at night, chattering endlessly about the actors, and the cameras, and all the funny costumes.

-So when Sylvie first told Henry that she'd be traveling to film her next movie - he still didn't quite understand the plot, it was a thriller and had something to do with technology - he had wondered whether she planned to take Sophie with her.
-He was a little overwhelmed with the idea of caring for Sophie by himself, without any help for an entire week.
-But he hated the idea of seven days without his daughter.

 ***

 "So, Poppet.
-Do you suppose that the song you heard on the radio was the one that used to be Stephie's climbing song?
-And that's why it is so sad - because Stephie was never able to climb again?"
+Do you suppose that the song you heard on the radio was Stephie's climbing song?
+And that's why it is so sad - because she was never able to climb again?"

 Henry sat on the edge of the bed, Sophie lying on her pillow in Beatrix Potter pajamas.
 She had remembered, thank goodness, to take her shoes off befor climbing in.

-"Perhaps, Papa.
+"Perhaps.
 Or maybe it was just another song, with the same tune."

 He tried to remember what it was they had listened to on the radio, attempted to whistle it.
 "Like that?
 Was that Sophie's tune, Poppet?"